jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: No closer than three days apart.

 Q: But how much in that time that you have it, that first time you have it?
-You have to have the whole four-ounce jar [unintelligible]?
+You have to have the whole four-ounce jar and that butter formula?

 A: Depending on how much you eat.